Discover the benefits of joining the Airpoints Dollar frequent flyer program.

 Aside from being a rewards system, it also offers travel benefits such as priority check-in, priority boarding, and access to airport lounges.
-This article looks into how Airpoints compares with other frequent flyer programs.
+This guide covers how Airpoints works and how it compares with other frequent flyer programs.

 What is the Airpoints Dollar program and how does it work?

 Air New Zealand offers three membership tiers including Elite, Gold, and Silver.
-The higher your tier is, the better the benefits.
-The basic tier is Silver.
-You need to accumulate 450 status points (250 of which must be earned on qualifying flights) to receive your Silver membership.
+The higher your tier, the better the benefits.
+The basic tier is Silver and you need to accumulate 450 status points (250 of which must be earned on qualifying flights) to receive your Silver membership.